LogoHistorical Figure MBTI

 The Careful Manager of Protocol and Precedent

-Si auxiliary means that the ESFJ knows exactly how things are supposed to go — the correct forms, the appropriate behavior, the established hierarchies that must be respected.
-Johanna knew the dynastic map of Europe with extraordinary precision: who was related to whom, which alliances were ascendant, which families were positioned for advantageous marriages, what the protocol was for approaching Empress Elizabeth's court, what a minor German princess needed to bring with her in terms of manner and appearance and family connections to make the right impression.
-Her campaign to secure the Russian match for her daughter was not lucky — it was carefully researched and expertly executed.
+Si auxiliary means the ESFJ knows exactly how things are supposed to go.
+Johanna knew the dynastic map of Europe with extraordinary precision: who was related to whom, which alliances were ascendant, what a minor German princess needed to bring in manner and family connections to impress Empress Elizabeth's court.
+Her campaign to secure the Russian match was not lucky — it was carefully researched and expertly executed.

-The Si auxiliary also means that Johanna was attached to established forms and precedents in a way that could be both useful and limiting.
-She understood what the correct moves were — and she often made them correctly in the first instance.
-The problem was the Ne tertiary: the restless scheme-generation that kept producing new maneuvers even after the correct position had been secured.
-The Prussian information-passing was a Ne-tertiary move: exciting, transgressive, a clever new angle in a court game she was already winning.
+The problem was the Ne tertiary: restless scheme-generation that kept producing new maneuvers even after the correct position had been secured.
+The Prussian information-passing was exactly this — exciting, transgressive, a clever new angle in a court game she was already winning.
 Si told her what the rules were.
 Ne told her she could bend them.
 Fe told her Frederick would be pleased.
 The combination was fatal to her interests.

 The Daughter She Could Not Keep

-Catherine's memoirs are the primary source through which we know Johanna, which means we know her through the eyes of a woman who had complex reasons to see her mother in a particular way.
-Catherine describes a mother who was cold to her as a child — who preferred the social world to the nursery, who neglected her daughter's emotional needs while working obsessively to advance the family's fortunes, who treated the daughter's success as a reflection of the mother's achievement rather than as something that belonged to the daughter herself.
+Catherine's memoirs are the primary source through which we know Johanna — which means we know her through the eyes of a woman with complex reasons to see her mother in a particular way.
+Catherine describes a mother who preferred the social world to the nursery, who neglected her daughter's emotional needs while working obsessively to advance the family's fortunes, who treated the daughter's success as a reflection of the mother's achievement.
 The portrait is psychologically consistent with Fe dominant behavior: Johanna invested in Catherine as a social project rather than as a person.

-The tragedy is that Johanna almost certainly felt genuine love for her daughter — Fe dominant people do feel deeply, even if they express it through the medium of social management rather than direct emotional presence.
-But the love was organized around the wrong thing: around what Catherine could become rather than who she was.
-And when Catherine became something extraordinary, she became it in Russia, with a Russian identity, under the tutelage of Empress Elizabeth — outside the frame Johanna had designed.
+Johanna almost certainly felt genuine love for her daughter — Fe dominant people do feel deeply.
+But the love was organized around what Catherine could become rather than who she was.
+And when Catherine became something extraordinary, she became it outside the frame Johanna had designed — in Russia, under the tutelage of Empress Elizabeth.
 The daughter escaped the mother's project by becoming more than it.
-That is one of the stranger ironies in the story of Catherine the Great's origins.

 Why ESFJ Over ESTJ or ENFJ